rsdoiel/pttk/README.md

 pdtk
 ====

-**pdtk** is a tool kit for writing with a focus on static site generation using Pandoc.
+**pdtk** is a tool kit for writing.
+It a focuses on static site generation using Pandoc.
 The metaphor behind the tool kit is a deconstructed a content management system.
-It is easily scriptable from your favorite POSIX shell or Makefile.
-It provides a number of functions including a Pandoc preprocessor called prep, a blogging tool called blogit as well as RSS and Sitemap generators.
+It is easily scripted from your favorite POSIX shell or Makefile.
+It provides a number of functions including a Pandoc preprocessor called prep, a blogging tool called blogit as well as an RSS generator.
 In this way you should be able to have many of the website features you'd expect from a dynamic content management system like Wordpress without the need to run one.
-The tool kit features a blog post manager, RSS and Sitemap generator as well as a Pandoc preprocessor called "prep" that will let your treat a JSON file as direct input to Pandoc for processing.

 **pdtk** is a proof-of-concept Go package which makes it easy to extend your Go application to incorporate Pandoc template processing or develop